scaleoutsean/awesome-solidfire/README.md

 - Citrix Hypervisor (formerly known as XenServer) - v8 is supported as per NetApp HCI VDI Solution with Citrix Hypervisor; for v7 refer to the HCLs for [storage](http://hcl.xenserver.org/storage/?vendor=56) and [servers](http://hcl.xenserver.org/servers/?vendor=56)
 - Oracle VM - go [here](https://linux.oracle.com/pls/apex/f?p=117:3::::::).
 Click on Storage Systems and in filter rop-down list select NetApp.
 Look for SolidFire models from the NetApp HCI Datasheet or Web site (for example, H610S)
 - Other Linux distributions validated (Cinder iSCSI) for SolidFire Element OS - Ubuntu, SuSE, etc. (the details can be found in the NetApp IMT)
+- Newer container-focused Linux distributions (Flatcar Container Linux, CoreOS) with iSCSI initiator
-- Oracle Virtualbox - not suported (as it uses its own iSCSI client that isn't validated by NetApp) but it works and you may want to use it in lab environment
+- Oracle Virtualbox - not suported (as it uses its own iSCSI client that isn't validated by NetApp) but it works and you may want to use it in a lab environment (it's not stable enough for production use)

+What doesn't work so well is Virtualbox iSCSI client (unstable), and some microVMs OS (example: Firecracker) that have no iSCSI client those, however, could run on a hypervisor which connects to SolidFire and presents SolidFire volumes as block devices).

-If unsure, contact NetApp with any questions or ask in the [NetApp Community Forum](https://community.netapp.com/t5/AFF-NVMe-EF-Series-and-SolidFire-Discussions/bd-p/flash-storage-systems-discussions) (free membership account required)
+If unsure, contact NetApp with any questions or ask in the [NetApp Community Forum](https://community.netapp.com/t5/SolidFire-and-HCI/bd-p/solidfire_hci) (free membership account is required).

 Q: Does SolidFire work with my Kubernetes?